anusharajanna027-git-in/project1/README.md

 # New Project

-This project is new.
+This project was created from local system.

 # Name
-Created by anudev
+Created by anudev.